Monday, January 22, 2018

 • GM Vladimir Belous, GM Christopher Yoo, IM Jason Liang: 3

-• GM Michael Brown, GM David Berczes, GM Hans Niemann, GM Bartlomiej Macieja, GM Vladimir Georgiev, IM John Ludwig, IM Zurab Javakhadze, IM Roberto Martin Del Campo, IM Alex Ostrovskiy, IM Alexander Matros, IM Ming Lu, IM Nico Chasin, IM Alexander Velikanov, IM Robert Shlyakhtenko, IM Andy Woodward, FM Aydin Turgut: 2
+• GM Michael Brown, GM David Berczes, GM Hans Niemann, GM Bartlomiej Macieja, GM Vladimir Georgiev, IM John Ludwig, IM Zurab Javakhadze, IM Roberto Martin Del Campo, IM Alex Ostrovskiy, IM Alexander Matros, IM Ming Lu, IM Nico Chasin, IM Alexander Velikanov, IM Robert Shlyakhtenko, IM Andy Woodward, IM Joshua Posthuma, FM Aydin Turgut: 2

-• GM Denis Kadric, GM John Michael Burke, GM Andrew Tang, GM Niclas Huschenbeth, GM Nicolas Checa, GM Steven Zierk, GM Angel Arribas Lopez, GM Carlos Hevia Alejano, GM Alonso Zapata, GM Karen Grigoryan, GM Karthik Venkataraman, GM Mark Paragua, GM Kamil Dragun, GM Aleksander Mista, GM Peter Prohaszka, GM Abhimanyu Mishra, GM Praveen Balakrishnan, GM Andrew Hong, GM Nikolas Theodorou, GM Alex Lenderman, GM Joshua Sheng, GM Jianchao Zhou, GM Gil Popilski, GM Gabor Nagy, GM Razvan Preotu, GM Fidel Corrales Jimenez, GM Arthur Guo, IM Safal Bora, IM Felix Ynojosa Aponte, IM Kevin Wang, IM Rohan Ahuja, IM John Bartholomew, IM Kassa Korley, IM Raja Panjwani, IM Omer Reshef, IM Eyal Grinberg, IM Carissa Yip, IM Craig Hilby, IM Josiah Stearman, IM Yuriy Krykun, IM Nikolay Andrianov, IM Nikolay Andrianov, IM Kyron Griffith, IM Dimitar Mardov, IM Shawn Rodrigue-Lemieux, IM Michael Mulyar, IM Joshua Posthuma, IM Tamas Petenyi, IM Justus Williams, IM Liordis Quesada Vera, IM Ryo Chen, IM Sandeep Sethuraman, IM Gianmarco Leiva, IM Liran Zhou, IM Bach Ngo, IM Aaron Jacobson, WGM Jennifer Yu, FM Gauri Shankar, FM Yoon-Young Kim, FM Christopher Shen, FM Robby Adamson, FM Liam Putnam, FM Grayson Rorrer, FM Terry Luo, FM Carlos Sandoval Mercado, FM Harshid Kunka, FM William Graif: 1
+• GM Denis Kadric, GM John Michael Burke, GM Andrew Tang, GM Niclas Huschenbeth, GM Nicolas Checa, GM Steven Zierk, GM Angel Arribas Lopez, GM Carlos Hevia Alejano, GM Alonso Zapata, GM Karen Grigoryan, GM Karthik Venkataraman, GM Mark Paragua, GM Kamil Dragun, GM Aleksander Mista, GM Peter Prohaszka, GM Abhimanyu Mishra, GM Praveen Balakrishnan, GM Andrew Hong, GM Nikolas Theodorou, GM Alex Lenderman, GM Joshua Sheng, GM Jianchao Zhou, GM Gil Popilski, GM Gabor Nagy, GM Razvan Preotu, GM Fidel Corrales Jimenez, GM Arthur Guo, GM Christian Cruz, IM Safal Bora, IM Felix Ynojosa Aponte, IM Kevin Wang, IM Rohan Ahuja, IM John Bartholomew, IM Kassa Korley, IM Raja Panjwani, IM Omer Reshef, IM Eyal Grinberg, IM Carissa Yip, IM Craig Hilby, IM Josiah Stearman, IM Yuriy Krykun, IM Nikolay Andrianov, IM Nikolay Andrianov, IM Kyron Griffith, IM Dimitar Mardov, IM Shawn Rodrigue-Lemieux, IM Michael Mulyar, IM Tamas Petenyi, IM Justus Williams, IM Liordis Quesada Vera, IM Ryo Chen, IM Sandeep Sethuraman, IM Gianmarco Leiva, IM Liran Zhou, IM Bach Ngo, IM Aaron Jacobson, IM Levan Bregadze, WGM Jennifer Yu, FM Gauri Shankar, FM Yoon-Young Kim, FM Christopher Shen, FM Robby Adamson, FM Liam Putnam, FM Grayson Rorrer, FM Terry Luo, FM Carlos Sandoval Mercado, FM Harshid Kunka, FM William Graif: 1

 Highest cumulative average opponent FIDE rating: